Dietary Deep Dive: Is Whey Protein Vegan, Vegetarian, or Neither?

 But don’t close the page just yet because there’s a whole world of context and helpful nutrition truth I’d like to share with you.

 I’ll also be comparing high quality whey with high quality vegan protein powders, so you can see for yourself what the tradeoffs are.
-My goal is that you’ll be better equipped to make a choice that aligns just right with your diet, values, and health goals.

 Understanding Whey Protein